 - We use a range of digital tools to support online learning, including Skype, VoiceThread, and WebEx desktop sharing.

-- Instructors are professionals in the field and bring current perspectives into the digital classroom.
+- Instructors are professionals in the field from across the country and bring current perspectives into the digital classroom.

 - Week-long residencies on campus in downtown Boston allow students to connect with their faculty, collaborate with their classmates, and engage hands-on with their coursework.